monishaTY/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements- Printing User Type Based on Choice

 ## AIM
 To Write a Python program to check whether the given character is a vowel or not using if..else statement